pyenv/pyenv/COMMANDS.md

            pyenv install [-f] [-kvp] <definition-file>
            pyenv install -l|--list

       -l/--list             List all available versions
-      -f/--force       Install even if the version appears to be installed already
+      -f/--force            Install even if the version appears to be installed already -s/--skip-existing    Skip the installation if the version appears to be installed already

       python-build options: